Nowadays you’ll struggle to find many outdoor enthusiasts who aren’t familiar with “Leave No Trace” and the ethics embodied by the motto.

 It’s important to familiarise yourself with the principles no matter how you plan to enjoy adventuring out into the wild.
 We all can take something from them.

-This guide will walk you through where the Leave No Trace (LNT) movement came from, outline the seven principles that make up LNT ethics, and question whether it does enough to encourage people to preserve the environment.
+This guide will walk you through where the Leave No Trace (LNT) movement came from, outline the seven leave no trace principles, and question whether it does enough to encourage people to preserve the environment.

 - Tracing the History of LNT